intel/cm-compiler/llvm/docs/AliasAnalysis.rst

 same object.

-The ``PartialAlias`` response is used when the two memory objects are known to be overlapping in some way, but do not start at the same address.
+The ``PartialAlias`` response is used when the two memory objects are known to be overlapping in some way, regardless whether they start at the same address or not.

 The ``MustAlias`` response may only be returned if the two memory objects are guaranteed to always start at exactly the same location.
-A ``MustAlias`` response implies that the pointers compare equal.
+A ``MustAlias`` response does not imply that the pointers compare equal.

 The ``getModRefInfo`` methods
 -----------------------------